 - TEF: Thermic effect of food.
 This is the amount of energy it takes to break down, digest and absorb the food we eat.

-As you can see from the equation above, there are 3 main categories that influence our daily calorie burn.
+As you can see from the equation above, there are three main categories that influence our daily calorie burn.
 Our BMR is determined by our height, weight, gender, body composition, age and genetics.
 Aside from building and maintaining lean muscle mass, we don’t have a ton of control over our BMR.
 The TEF is the energy we burn through breaking down and digesting the food we eat.
 We can influence TEF to some extent by ensuring adequate hydration and including high quality protein at meals, but overall, TEF accounts for a very small percentage of our total daily burn.

-Simple ways to increase your NEAT:
+Simple ways to get Started:

 - Add in a walk either before or after work or during your lunch break